 Speech Therapy for Cerebral Palsy Explained

-Most children with cerebral palsy have problems controlling the muscles in their face, tongue, jaw and chest.
+Most children with cerebral palsy have problems controlling the muscles in their face, tongue, jaw, and chest.
 This limits their ability to produce sounds and speak correctly.
 Hearing loss can also cause speech delays and communication problems.
+Speech therapy for children with cerebral palsy can help.

 About 75% of children with cerebral palsy have speech defects.
 Luckily, it’s estimated that 50% to 70% of these children can benefit from speech training and enjoy a higher quality of life.

-Speech therapy can help children control key muscles involved in forming words, making sounds and controlling their breath.
+Speech therapy can help children control the key muscles involved in forming words, making sounds, and breathing.
 This improves a range of communication skills from vocal clarity to listening.

-Speech therapy helps children express themselves and their needs more easily, improving their relationships with others and giving them greater self-esteem, confidence and independence.
+It also helps children express themselves and their needs more easily, improving their relationships with others and boosting their self-esteem, confidence, and independence.

 During speech therapy, a licensed speech-language pathologist (SLP) will evaluate the child and develop exercises to improve their speech problems.
-For best results, children should attend 2-3 sessions of speech therapy each week for at least 6 weeks.
+For best results, children should attend 2-3 speech therapy sessions per week for at least 6 weeks.

 What Is Speech Therapy for Cerebral Palsy?

-Speech therapy can help anyone with speech defects or language problems build the skills they need to communicate with the world.
-Speech therapy for cerebral palsy is often focused on strengthening mouth muscles and teaching kids how to make specific sounds with their mouths.
+Speech therapy can help anyone with speech defects or language problems build the skills they need to communicate effectively.
+Speech therapy for children with cerebral palsy often focuses on strengthening mouth muscles and teaching kids to make specific sounds.

-Your child’s speech therapist will design a custom treatment plan for them using therapeutic techniques.
+Your child’s care team will design a custom treatment plan for them using therapeutic techniques.

 Speech therapy typically involves different treatments, including the use of:

-Since different types of cerebral palsy cause different speech problems, SLPs will individually tailor the therapy to each patient.
-Parents are expected to attend their children’s speech therapy so they know how to continue the practice at home with their child.
+Since different types of cerebral palsy cause distinct speech problems, SLPs will tailor therapy to each patient.
+Parents are expected to attend their children’s speech therapy sessions so they can continue the practice at home.

 How Can Speech Therapy for Cerebral Palsy Help?